nicinabox/trolley/README.md

     Slackware  14.1
     Patch      no

-## Install a package
+### Install a package

-Note: If a package version isn't specified, the most optimistic version available for your slackware version will be used.
-If you're using Slackare 13.1 and you do `trolley install openssl`, 0.9.8y will be used.
-You can override this behavior by specifying a version.

     root@Tower:~# trolley install openssl
     => Downloading openssl (1.0.1f)
     => Installing
     => Installed

+## Spec

+### Version constraints

+The following version constraints are supported:

+* >
+* <
+* =
+* >=
+* <=
+* ~>

+### Package matching

+Trolley is **optimistic** when picking versions.
+It will always pick the newest available **except** when a package version isn't specified (`trolley install openssl`).

+In this case, the most optimistic version available *for your Slackware version* will be used.

+Example: if you're on Slackare 13.1 and you do `trolley install openssl`, 0.9.8y will be used.

+You can override this behavior by specifying a version, or a constraint (eg, ">0").

+### Architectures

+34 and 64-bit architectures are automatically supported.
+Package matching rules apply in addition to matching the host OS arch.

+### URLS

+Trolley can install official packages by name.
+It also supports installing via url, if the package is a 3rd party Slackware package (the name will formatted NAME-VERSION-ARCH-BUILD.g*z).

 ## License